rodrigotxt/baseboot/wp-content/plugins/lightbox-photoswipe/readme.txt

 This plugin is a simple integration of PhotoSwipe to WordPress.
 All linked images in a post or page will be displayed using PhotoSwipe, regardless if they are part of a gallery or single images.
 Just make sure that you link the image or gallery directly to the media and not the attachment page (in galleries the option `link=file` should be set).

-More about PhotoSwipe see here: http://photoswipe.com
+More about PhotoSwipe see here: [http://photoswipe.com](http://photoswipe.com)

+The version of PhotoSwipe provided with this plugin comes with a number of modifications and extensions.
+See the FAQ for details.

 == Installation ==